 - an applicant (requester) does not need to give you a reason for wanting the information.
 On the contrary, you must justify refusing them information;

 - you must treat all requests for information equally, except under some circumstances relating to vexatious requests and personal data.
 The information someone can get under the Act should not be affected by who they are.
 You should treat all requesters equally, whether they are journalists, local residents, public authority employees, or foreign researchers; and

 - because you should treat all requesters equally, you should only disclose information under the Act if you would disclose it to anyone else who asked.
 In other words, you should consider any information you release under the Act as if it were being released to the world at large.

 In respect of procurement activity, the institution should endeavour to ensure that, as far as practicable, procurement activity falls within the auspices of good procurement practice.
-Further, in keeping with the spirit of the EU Public Procurement legislation, formal de-briefing should be provided in accordance with best practice.
+Further, in keeping with the spirit of the UK Public Procurement legislation, formal de-briefing should be provided in accordance with best practice.
 This approach should minimise the number of FoI enquiries.

 There are some exemptions to the general right of access to information that may be relevant in relation to information concerning procurement processes or contracts awarded.